pgRouting/workshop/docs/chapters/ol3_client.rst

   map.getView().setRotation(Math.PI);

-Note: If you inspect an OpenLayers object using the console, you can see that most of the properties and functions have a short (and cryptic) name; that's because the Google Closure Compiler renames the original names.
+.. note:: If you inspect an OpenLayers object using the console, you can see that most of the properties and functions have a short (and cryptic) name; that's because the Google Closure Compiler renames the original names.
 The goal of this compilation is to product the smaller library as possible.

 -------------------------------------------------------------------------------------------------------------
 Displaying the routing result